VioletJewel/vim-logipair/README.md

 * press `{<cr>`
 * press `(<cr>`
 * press `[<cr>`
-    - note that these is an `inoremap` so you should do it rather quickly
+    - note that these are `inoremap`s, so you should do it rather quickly

 The above expansions do different things depending on the following text.